espocrm/documentation/docs/extensions/sales-pack/receipt-orders.md

 If the Warehouses feature is enabled, every Receipt Order record should be associated with a Warehouse.

 Multiple Receipt Orders can be created from a single [Purchase Order](purchase-orders.md).
-It may be reasonable when the receipt is split into parts or shippied to different warehouses.
+It may be reasonable when the receipt is split into parts or shipped to different warehouses.
 The Purchase Order should have status *Released* or *Complete* to be able to create a Receipt Order from it.

 Receipt Orders can be created from a [Return Order](return-orders.md).